nsingh475/ComputerVision/Facial_Expression_Recognition/README.md

 It is a deep learning model based on Convolutional Neural Network(CNN or ConvNets) and Residual Blocks (ResNets) to predict Facial Expressions.

+Dataset used for this project can be downloaded from - https://www.kaggle.com/deadskull7/fer2013

 #### Some useful links